 Differential Thermal Movement

-The expansion and contraction that occur in different buildings at different rates also experience a variation in the temperatures.
+The expansion and contraction that occur in different buildings at different rates also result in a variation in the temperatures.
 The joints of the building can cause movement between the different materials used for construction.

 Chemical Reaction

 Chemical reactions have a severe impact on the walls of the building.
 The highly reactive chemicals can cause expansion and cracking of the walls.
-This can highly risk the building structure and its quality.
+This can be a high risk to the building structure and its quality.

 Poor Installation of Doors and Windows